 I created this pledge after I realized how lucky I was to be supported by amazing education programs when I was growing up.
-Those programs played a large role in my personal and professional development, and investing my own money in the education ecosystem is my way of saying thanks.
+Those programs played a large role in my personal and professional development, and investing my earnings in the education ecosystem is my way of saying thanks.

-To read more about my pledge, check out my blog post on this topic.
+To read more about how my pledge started, check out my blog post on this topic.

 I was lucky enough to attend math/science Magnet programs throughout middle school and high school.
 Without a doubt, I owe a big chunk of my hard-working and inquisitive nature to the Magnet programs.

 The mission of the STEM Talent Pipeline Project is to support students that may not have access to the resources that help build a STEM foundation.
 Kudos to Samir for founding this initiative!

 In summer 2016, my friend A.T. and I founded BookBooster, an initiative to provide books to schools in low income areas.
 After learning about the correlation between income, books, and literacy, I wanted to get involved to support kids who wanted books but did not have access to them.

 To learn more about these “Book Deserts” and why BookBooster was started, check out A.T.’s blog post on our mission.

 ARML was a national high school math competition that I went to throughout middle and high school.
 Our school had around 75 students attend, which was made extra fun by the fact that this was an overnight trip.

 Not only was it a great bonding experience with friends, but the competition was always a blast.
 ARML was one of the things I looked forward to most every year!